Khondaker97/Kaholas_assessment/README.md

-This project is in Live with Vercel.
+This project is in Live with {Vercel](https://kaholas-react.vercel.app).

 ## Checkout Live Demo